-This is a bit like putting your eggs into several baskets, and it means you keep your interests wide and varied, which is also great for you.
+This is a bit like putting your eggs into several baskets.

-If you attend 2 different clubs, have one job unconnected to your hobbies and party with a different bunch of people you will naturally not tie your entity and results around a single small pond.
+If you attend 2 different clubs, have one job unconnected to your hobbies and party with a different bunch of people you will naturally not tie your identity around a single small pond.

-You know you’re better than that and you’re not gonna fall for it.
+You know you’re better than small pond mentality and you’re not gonna fall for it.